 How decodable books can support language comprehension

-Scarborough’s Reading Rope is a wonderful theoretical framework for describing the complexity of reading and what we need to teach children in order to become fluent readers who can comprehend a text successfully.
-Decoding is on one branch of the rope, and language comprehension is on the other branch.
-These become increasingly intertwined as children […]
+Scarborough’s Reading Rope is a wonderful theoretical framework for describing the complexity of reading and what we need to teach children in order for them to become fluent readers who can comprehend a text successfully.
+Decoding is on one strand of the rope, and language comprehension is on the other strand.
+These strands become increasingly […]

 Read More